egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 ## Introduction

 [Sveltos](https://github.com/projectsveltos) is on tour!
-A non-technical post describing my experience at the [OSSummit Europe 2024](https://events.linuxfoundation.org/open-source-summit-europe/).
-Apart from outlining my experience, the post will include useful resources on the open-source projects I learned during this event.
+Another non-technical post describing my experience at the [OSSummit Europe 2024](https://events.linuxfoundation.org/open-source-summit-europe/).
+Apart from outlining my experience, the post will include useful resources on open-source projects I learned during this event.

-About Sveltos, Gianluca Mardente and I had the chance to talk at the conference and present Sveltos and how it can be used to deploy and manage different Kubernetes applications and add-ons in a Multi-Cloud setup.
+About Sveltos, [Gianluca Mardente](https://www.linkedin.com/in/gianlucamardente/) and I had the chance to talk at the conference and present Sveltos, how it is used to deploy and manage different Kubernetes applications and add-ons in a Multi-Cloud setup.

 In the sections below, I will outline my highlights of the conference and what I have learned, while later on, I will describe what we presented about Sveltos and where to locate the required resources.